 The elevator operator in Richard’s building in Memphis (where he works at the second optometry shop), Shorty is willing to participate in racial prejudice—acting as a caricature of a black man for white entertainment—in order to gain small amounts of change from white elevator-riders.
 Although Richard criticizes Shorty for this, Shorty says only that he needs the money and doesn’t mind making fun of himself.

 Shorty Quotes in Black Boy

 The Black Boy quotes below are all either spoken by Shorty or refer to Shorty.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Harper Perennial edition of Black Boy published in 2015.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Harper Perennial edition of Black Boy published in 2015.).